bkutt-panw/IUPG_MNIST_Demo/README.md

 python3 get_data.py
 ```

 To create and download all the datasets to this project directory.
 All datasets (stored as compressed Numpy arrays with extension .npz) will be stored inside `data/`.
 In total, 9 files will be created.
 The train, validation, and test splits will be saved.
 Versions of train, val, and test with Gaussian noise and random stroke noise seperately will also be saved.
 Global variables inside `get_data.py` control this process.
+Noise samples have class label 0 while digits 0-9 have class labels 1-10.

 ## Training a model